 When we arrived, typical Tassie weather ensued, and within minutes of our walk - it started raining so hooray for hooded jumpers and bringing spare towels in the car!

-Fern Glade is an amazing spot to try and see Platypus’ – although we were unlucky on this occasion.
-They like to show themselves early morning and late afternoon – so our 1PM house call wasn’t go to win us any favours.
-Saying that, I have seen them there before many many many years ago – so 100% can guarantee that you may be lucky.
+As I mentioned a little earlier, Fern Glade is an amazing spot to try and see Platypi - although we were unlucky on this occasion.
+They like to show themselves early morning and late afternoon - so our 1PM house call wasn't going to win us any favours.

 There was a much further walk than what we did - and I'd recommend to head up there in that early morning timing to get the full appreciation and beauty of the place.